-Covid-19 cases rise ahead of Father’s Day
+COVID-19 cases rise ahead of Father’s Day

 “Let’s not take chances.
 Let’s take care of our co-workers.
 Let’s take care of our family,” said Berner.

-Berner said he’s seen a lot of at-home Covid-19 tests take a while to come back positive.
-He said you may have to take multiple tests to make sure you don’t have the virus, if you’re symptomatic.
+Berner said he’s seen a lot of at-home COVID tests take a while to come back positive.
+He said you may have to take multiple tests to make sure you don’t have the virus if you’re symptomatic.

 “I certainly would encourage you to go see your father and spend time with him,” said Tumlison.
 “Think about those kinds of measures you can take that will reduce the risk a little bit and still allow you to enjoy the day.”